joerg-walter-de/dokumente/satzung_en.md

 * Gegen den Beschluss des Vorstandes ist die Anrufung der Mitgliederversammlung zulässig.
 Bis zum Beschluss der Mitgliederversammlung ruht die Mitgliedschaft.

 #### § 6 MEMBERSHIP FEES
 * Members are paying fees in accordance with the membership fee regulations.
-The executive commitee may under special cirumstances decide on a case by case basis by simple majority.
+The executive committee may under special cirumstances decide membership fees on a case by case basis by simple majority.

 #### § 7 FUNDING
-* The association funds its duties and projects through membership fees, donations, allocations and other financial means as long as they are no in contradiction to the nonprofit purposes of the association.
+* The association funds its duties(TODO) and projects through membership fees, donations, allocations and other financial means as long as they are no in contradiction to the nonprofit purposes of the association.
 * Non-artistic private projects may be realized with the means of the association.
 In this case fees are charged that have been set by the association.

 #### § 8 ORGANS
-* The organs of Welcome Werkstatt are the general meeting and the executive commitee.
+* The organs of Welcome Werkstatt are the general meeting and the executive committee.

 #### § 9 GENERAL MEETING
 * Die Mitgliederversammlung besteht aus den Mitgliedern von Welcome Werkstatt.